1. Home

 A way to guarantee this doesn’t happen again is to contact the recipient to ask them to add your email to their “Accepted Addresses” list.
 Any address on this list will not be greylisted.

-Your server's IP address has been blacklisted or blocked
+Your server's IP address is blacklisted or blocked

 What does this mean?